dgtized/stack-mitosis/README.md

 ![img](doc/img/rename-1.png)

 Once that is complete, it's safe to rename the `temp-` prefixed clones back to `mitosis-demo` and `mitosis-staging-demo`.

 ![img](doc/img/rename-2.png)

-stack-mitosis will restart the demo application using a provided script, and then delete the `old-` prefixed replication graph.
+ However, as this is a DNS swap, the application is likely still connected to the original `old-mitosis-demo`.
+By specifying a restart script, stack-mitosis can force the demo application to restart, and connect to the newly created `mitosis-demo` with fresh data from production.
+Once it has restarted the application successfully, it deletes the `old-` prefixed database instances from the original demo replication graph.

 ![img](doc/img/final.png)